gogobook/okhttp_wiki_in_zhtw/HTTPS.md

 The TLS versions and cipher suites in each spec can change with each release.
 For example, in OkHttp 2.2 we dropped support for SSL 3.0 in response to the [POODLE](http://googleonlinesecurity.blogspot.ca/2014/10/this-poodle-bites-exploiting-ssl-30.html) attack.
 And in OkHttp 2.3 we dropped support for [RC4](http://en.wikipedia.org/wiki/RC4#Security).
 As with your desktop web browser, staying up-to-date with OkHttp is the best way to stay secure.

 You can build your own connection spec with a custom set of TLS versions and cipher suites.
 For example, this configuration is limited to three highly-regarded cipher suites.
-Its drawback is that it requires Android 5.0+ or and a similarly current webserver.
+Its drawback is that it requires Android 5.0+ and a similarly current webserver.

 ```java
 ConnectionSpec spec = new ConnectionSpec.Builder(ConnectionSpec.MODERN_TLS)